Dannydoesdev/wordle/README.md

 ### Features:

 - You can make guesses by either using your keyboard or clicking the letters in the 'unused'/'used' sections of the page
   -  Enter or the 'submit' button will allow you to submit

 - I learnt about localStorage and implemented some variables which persist through leaving the page etc to store your wins and streaks of wins

 - I played around a lot with transitions & animations to get a 'vibe'.
 It did result in a lot of movement on page so apologies for any nausea!

-- 2 time limit options: I personally got pretty good at Wordle (from never playing before), so find time limits to be a great challenge
+- 2 time limit options: I personally got pretty good at Wordle when making this (from never playing before), so find time limits to be a great challenge
   - For me, the 90s round is great, but for Wordle fiends there is a 30 'lightning round'

 - You'll see some creative use of the used and unused letters in your guesses, was trying to keep it a bit fresh :)